Skip to content

 v.insert(v.begin() + 2, 99);

-Tip: ETL containers typically specify their capacity via template parameters (or manage object pools using etl::pool-like mechanisms), so the memory footprint is known at compile time.
+Tip: ETL containers typically specify their capacity via template parameters (or manage object pools using the etl::pool category), so memory usage is known at compile time.

 Limitations of ETL

-ETL is not intended to replace STL in all scenarios — it is a "tailored alternative/supplement for embedded systems."
-If objects in your project come from third-party libraries and cannot be modified, or if you truly need dynamic growth to an uncertain size, STL (or the heap) remains the more convenient choice.
-ETL's static allocation can also lead to an increase in binary size (due to template instantiation), requiring a trade-off regarding compile-time code bloat.
+ETL is not intended to replace STL in all scenarios — it is a "tailor-made alternative/supplement for embedded systems."
+If objects in our project come from third-party libraries and cannot be modified, or if we genuinely need dynamic growth to an uncertain size, STL (or the heap) remains the more convenient choice.
+ETL's static allocation can also lead to an increase in binary size (due to template instantiation), so we need to weigh the issue of code bloat at compile time.